hannobraun/vndf-2016/docs/game-design/scenarios.md

 that part of the collection.

 - Similar to how they did before, the player schedules two maneuvers.
-One to get the ship out of the moons orbit and towards the planet, another to brake and enter orbit once near the planet.
+One to get the ship out of the moons orbit and towards the planet, another to decelerate to enter orbit once near the planet.
 - After the first maneuver is executed, the player now faces a long journey.
 Not wanting to wait, the player decides to do a faster-than-light jump.